top of page

 Things to consider when choosing the Settling Room:

 • Quiet & calm.
-A spare bedroom is ideal, but if not possible a lounge or dining room can sometimes be a good choice.
+A spare bedroom is ideal, alternatively, a lounge or dining room can sometimes be a good choice.
 Kitchens are too busy & noisy for the early days

-• Provide hiding places, including up high if possible (needs to be stable, and not at risk of falling)
+• Provide hiding places, including off the ground if possible (needs to be stable, and not at risk of falling)

-• Secure - all windows shut or locked on vent (even those up high, and upstairs windows) cat flap inaccessible, doors shut
+• Secure - all windows shut or locked on vent (even those up high, and upstairs windows) cat flap locked & blocked up, doors shut

 • Comfortable for you to spend time with your new cat while they settle